mamrami/Sync-Admin-For-Oracle/README.md

 This is usefull for sync data with Elasticsearch / Solar / Kafka and more. use External Indexes and Text Services.

 version 0.1 support, by Technology:

 ElasticSearch:
- - Index Mapping
+ - Sync Data fro Query to Index
- - Dynamin Index Name
+ - Dynamic Index Name
- - Complete refresh
+ - Refresh Method: Complete
  - Schedule sync
- - User/Password
+ - Index Mapping

 # Installation
 1. Download the Util packages